ahmad24mliwala/rtCamp-assignment/README.md

 ## Prerequisites

+1. Create a One Ubuntu Virtual machine on AWS or any cloud platform to run assignment or you can run it in your own system also.

-Before using the Dockerized WordPress CLI, ensure that you have the following software installed on your system:
+2. Before using the Dockerized WordPress CLI, ensure that you have the following software installed on your system or VM:

 - Docker
 - Docker Compose